An Automated Customer Service Case Study Featuring AI From Netomi

 The Results Have Taken Off

-Juliet is being measured the same way as human employees: how well is she doing her job, how happy is she making customers, how quickly she is responding and how well is she working with others.
+Juliet is being measured the same way as human employees: how well is she doing her job, how happy is she making customers (CSAT), how quickly she is responding (first response time and average handle time) and how well is she working with others.

 Simultaneously, Juliet is offloading work from the social care team, and boosting productivity.
 Juliet has multiplied WestJet’s workforce, with the company able to manage 5X the number of interactions.
 While we see a natural increase in the usage of Juliet from the deflection from call centers, what has been rewarding is to see consumer engagement sky-rocket!
 As a result, WestJet has seen an increase of 24% in consumer satisfaction.